taniarascia/taniarascia.com/content/posts/2019-04-25-using-context-api-in-react.md

 }
 ```

 In my opinion, the biggest downfall of Context API with classes is that you cannot use multiple static `contextTypes` in one component.
-This leads to the necessity of having on really big Context for all global state in an application, so it's not sufficient for a large application.
+This leads to the necessity of having one really big Context for all global state in an application, so it's not sufficient for a large application.
 The method of creating a wrapper for Context is also difficult to test.

 ## Conclusion